 Nail Polish Crafts for Teens

 Which teenage girl doesn’t love fun, colored enamels?
 But sometimes they get old and sticky, the quality doesn’t meet her needs, or the color simply isn’t a favorite.
-Using these for crafts is a great way to salvage them.
+Using these for crafts for teens is a great way to salvage them.
 Make sure you make these in a well-ventilated area.

 Your teen might not have what to do with these spoons, but they’re such fun to make, she’ll definitely be happy to do some for you.
 And she’ll glow when the guests compliment you on the spoons… that she made!